Latest News

 Public Meeting 'Healthcare and Welfare, NOT Warfare!'.

-Clydebank TUC will be hosting a public meeting on Tuesday 26th May at The Hub Community Centre, Clydebank to put forward the Scottish trade union case for investment in healthcare and welfare of citizens instead of further increased military spending by the UK Government.
-As the Trump and Netanyahu administrations in the US and Israel drive the world into deeper conflict at the expense of working people, listen to the case against war and further military spending from leading trade unionists and anti-war campaigners; Andrea Bradley, Secretary Educational Institue of Scotland, Gordon Martin, RMT Regional Organiser, Drew Gilchrist, STUC General Council Trades Council Rep and Sophie Johnson, Secretary of Stop the War (Scotland).
-The meeting begins at 7.00pm.
+Clydebank TUC organised another public meeting on Tuesday 26th May at The Hub Community Centre, Clydebank to put forward the Scottish trade union case for investment in healthcare and welfare of citizens instead of further increased military spending by the UK Government.

 16/03/26.
 Public Meeting in support of International Women's Day.